civo/docs/content/docs/kubernetes/load-balancers.md

 :::tip
 You can update any of the configuration options detailed above in your service definition and re-apply it to your cluster without having to remove and re-create the load balancer.
 :::

+For more information on how to preserve Source IP when using an Ingress Controller, [check this tutorial](https://www.civo.com/learn/how-preserve-source-ip-ingress-controller)

 ### Maximum concurrent requests